Frequently Asked Questions

 What if I’m not sure I will like it?

-Since you do not have to invest money in ticketing, you are more than welcome to attend and then leave at any moment if you realize our productions are not for you.
+You are more than welcome to leave at any moment if you realize the show is not for you.

 When does the show start?

 We always have an intermission of about 15 minutes, a little over halfway through the show.

 It depends on the production, but most of our shows last about 2 hours and 30 minutes, meaning the entire evening, including intermission, lasts about 3 hours.